 There are various sessions that occur around the world which make up the Forex hours each day.
 Let’s take a look at those market sessions.

 Because this is a 24 hour market, there is always at least one active trading session.
 There are even times when these sessions overlap.

-The chart below shows the different Forex market sessions in Greenwich Mean Time (GMT).
+The Forex market hours chart below shows the four sessions in Greenwich Mean Time (GMT).

 Here is a breakdown of the chart above in Eastern Standard Time:

 As you can see from the chart above, there are several market sessions which overlap.
 The most obvious, and the most heavily traded, is the London / New York overlap.
 This is when liquidity is at its highest as many Forex market participants prefer trading during this time.

 One of the most common questions among Forex traders is, when is the best time to trade?
 Like most things, it’s all relative to your trading style as well as your lifestyle.
 Obviously if you’re located in a part of the world where the London / New York session overlap occurs at 3 AM, this may not be the most advantageous for your lifestyle.